 “I was simply surprised by the quality of the instructors and how excited I was about the material." – Brooke S. | Raleigh, North Carolina

-This course is designed for students interested in the fundamental concepts, principles, and theories of psychology, the science of mind and behavior.
-It examines this basic question: What influences human behavior?
-The course provides an overview of the diverse topics within psychology, including biological bases of behavior, learning and memory, sensation and perception, cognitive development, language acquisition, and personality and social influences on behavior.
-Special emphasis is placed on current psychology research and topics relevant to both individual experience and real-world events.
+This course introduces students to the fundamental concepts and theories of psychology, the science of the mind and behavior.
+The course provides an in-depth excursion into psychological research, including biological bases of behavior, learning and memory, sensation and perception, cognitive development, language acquisition, personality, and social influences on behavior.

 Dr. Kathryn Hauschild is a Postdoctoral Research Associate in the Social Competence and Treatment Lab (SCTL) at Stony Brook University.
 Her program of research leverages a developmental perspective to better understand how typically developing infants and infants at risk of developing autism spectrum disorder (ASD) gain and categorize knowledge about the people and objects in their everyday environments.
 She holds a B.S. in psychology from the University of Massachusetts, Amherst, an M.S. in psychology from the University of Pittsburgh, and a Ph.D. in developmental psychology from the University of Pittsburgh.
 Dr. Hauschild has taught a variety of courses including Introduction to Psychology, Developmental Psychology, and Sensation and Perception.